Custom Scripts Overview

 • If the remediation script then exits with an exit code of 0, the status of the library item for that device will be Remediated.
 If the remediation script fails, the library item status for that device will be Alert.

-• If a Remediation script is being leveraged, when the remediation script exits 0, this will trigger the restart countdown.
+• If a Remediation script is being leveraged, when the Remediation script exits 0, this will trigger the restart countdown.

 • If a Remediation script is not being leveraged, when the Audit script exits 0, this will trigger the restart countdown.